spacemeshos/testnet-guide/guide/setup.md

 ---

-## Step 3 - Desktop Computer Configuration
+## Step 3 - Configuring your Computer

 ### Configure your Network
 In order to participate in the Spacemesh network and earn mining awards you need to configure your computer firewall (and in some cases your home network router) to enable Spacemesh App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.